Photos featured may have been taken before COVID-19.

 Play it cool (August to October)

-This part of the year is known for cooler weather with occasional sprinkles, so bring an umbrella with you when you’re out and about.
+This time of the year is known for cooler weather with occasional sprinkles, so bring an umbrella when you’re out and about.

 This season is also when the Mid-Autumn Festival takes place.
-Taste delicious mooncakes and light a lantern or two during this traditional Chinese holiday, held on the 15th day of the eighth month of the Chinese calendar.
+Taste delicious mooncakes and light a lantern or two during this traditional Asian holiday, held on the 15th day of the eighth month of the Lunar calendar.

 In September, support your favourite FORMULA ONE racer at the Grand Prix Season Singapore.
 This adrenaline-pumping weekend will also see some popular international music acts hitting our shores for the F1® track-side performances.